Standard Burial

 - Cemetery and/or opening and closing of the grave

-- Ordering and delivery of burial vault or liner
+- Conferring with Alberta Wilbert for ordering and delivery off burial vault or liner

 - Funeral Coach to prayer service, funeral & interment service (as required)